 Few factors play as big of a role in small business success as the location.
 An inconvenient location can spell the demise of a business that would have otherwise become an international sensation.
-The right location, on the other hand, can easily offset a competitive disadvantage in price or even quality.
-Some of the biggest chains in the world, like Domino’s and Starbucks, built their entire business model around the concept of location, as opposed to the quality of their products.
+On the other hand, the right location can easily offset a competitive disadvantage in price or even quality.
+Like Domino’s and Starbucks, some of the biggest chains in the world built their entire business model around the concept of location, as opposed to the quality of their products.

 But choosing and designing the right location for your small business isn’t as simple as securing a lease in a busy area and making a few minor alterations.
 These two decisions must be highly strategic.
 Well, one strategy that has proven successful for many small businesses is mimicking their largest competitors.